Iterable/iterable-swift-sdk/README.md

 ##### Changing the display interval between in-app messages

 To customize the time delay between successive in-app messages (default value of 30 seconds), set `IterableConfig.inAppDisplayInterval` to an appropriate value (in seconds).

+##### Migrating in-app messages from previous version of SDK

+If you are already using in-app messages, then you will have to make the following changes to your code.

+1. `spawnInAppNotification` is no longer needed.
+In-app messages will be displayed automatically without needing any code changes.
+Remove all `spawnInAppNotification` calls.
+2. Stop polling for in-app messages.
+The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).
+3. Remove 'IterableAPI.getInAppMessages()' call and use `IterableAPI.inAppManager.getInAppMessages()` instead.

 #### Tracking custom events